Papular Urticaria in Children – Causes, Symptoms, and Treatment

-Papular urticaria in kids is quite common and their own actions are the reasons for it.
-The presence of insects and bugs can cause us to rush and get our bug spray, but children would prefer to play around with them and be intrigued by them.
+Papular urticaria in kids is quite common, and their own actions is the cause behind this problem.
+The presence of insects and bugs can cause us to rush and get our bug spray, but children prefer to play around with them and are intrigued by them.
 While a level of curiosity is healthy and quite important in children, this can sometimes get the better of them and leave them to handle various insect bites.
-If these bites are not the usual ones that quickly heal in a couple of hours, these can manifest into red coloured spots all over and be extremely itchy.
+If these bites are not the usual ones that quickly heal in a couple of hours, these can manifest into red coloured spots all over a child’s body and be extremely itchy.
 This is serious and needs to be handled in a better way.

 What Causes Papular Urticaria?

 The bugs and insects present in the world are of several innumerable varieties, with each of them having a unique speciality.
 Some of the major causes are:

 - Bed bugs and mites on pet birds

 - Surroundings of the home infested with various insects